-Tharagay House functions as a halfway house offering a step-down programme for those clients that need longer care to facilitate the transition from early recovery to long-term change.
-In addition, we specialise in relapse prevention and relapse intervention.
-How to stop a slip going into freefall.
-Our programme is unique in that it caters for residents who are needing both direction and some free time for those looking at reintegrating into society.
-We provide the opportunity to practise new skills in a safe and nurturing environment.
+Tharagay House is a halfway house offering a step-down programme for people needing residential care to help with the transition from early recovery to long-term sustainable recovery.
+In addition, Tharagay House specialises in relapse prevention and relapse intervention – how to stop a slip going into freefall.
+The programme caters for clients who are needing both therapy and free time in order to begin the process of reintegrating into society.
+Tharagay provides an opportunity to practise new recovery skills in a safe and supportive environment.

-Tharagay House has been in existence for over 20 years, transitioning from its humble beginnings as a 6-bed facility to one of the leading experts in extended treatment care.
-Our programme continues to evolve to offer the best affordable care and to be the benchmark extended treatment facility in South Africa.
+Tharagay House has been in existence for over 20 years, transitioning from a humble beginning to one of the leading exponents of extended treatment care.
+The programme continues to evolve to offer quality secondary care and is a benchmark for extended care treatment in South Africa.

 The programme includes: